 If you could travel anywhere in the world, where would you go?
 This is the question we posed to our editors in order to curate this year's list of the best places to travel to in 2019.
 Spanning under-the-radar destinations to well-traversed locales, our picks took us to nearly every continent on the map.
-(Spoiler alert: The only one missing is Antarctica.)
+(Spoiler alert: The only one missing is Antarctica).

 Because we share Anthony Bourdain's sentiment that "travel is about the gorgeous feeling of teetering in the unknown," we're sharing our wanderlust musings with you, including places we've been and places we'd like to go.
 From the bustling cities of Southeast Asia to the cascading waterfalls of South America, these are the best places to travel to in 2019, according to MyDomaine editors.

-"This Scandinavian is a must-visit if you love hiking and adventurous vacations.
+"This Scandinavian country is a must-visit if you love hiking and adventurous vacations.
 The scenery is spectacular: Think glaciers, fjords, and snow-capped mountains."

 "Waiheke Island has been at the top of my travel list for some time now.
-The tiny vineyard-dotted island off the coast of Auckland was named 'the Hamptons of New Zealand' by Vogue and took out the #5 spot on Travel + Leisure's 'Best Islands in the World' list in 2018."
+The tiny vineyard-dotted haven just off the coast of Auckland was even named the "Hamptons of New Zealand" by Vogue magazine, and once took the number-one spot on Travel + Leisure mag's list of the best islands in the South Pacific."

-"Last year, I traveled to the Middle East for the first time, and I'd love to go back to the Arabian Peninsula in 2019 to explore Oman.
-The coastal country—which shares borders with Saudi Arabia, Yemen, and United Arab Emirates—boasts sweeping sand dunes, palm tree-lined oases, and stunning ornate mosques, including the modern Sultan Qaboos Grand Mosque pictured here."
+"I once traveled to Qatar, and I'd love to revisit the Arabian Peninsula to explore Oman.
+The coastal country, which borders Saudi Arabia, Yemen, and the United Arab Emirates, features sweeping sand dunes, palm tree-lined oases, and stunning, ornate mosques, including the gorgeous Grand Mosque."

-"Known for its forested region of Transylvania, its fortified medieval churches, and its bustling capital (Bucharest, often referred to as the "Little Paris of the East"), Romania is an Eastern European country that's high on the list of places I'd love to visit in 2019."
+"Romania is known for its forested region of Transylvania, its fortified medieval churches, and its bustling capital, Bucharest, which is often referred to as the 'Little Paris of the East.; It's an Eastern European country that's high on the list of places I'd love to visit in 2019."

 "If you haven't yet made the adventure Down Under, 2019 is the year to finally make the trip.
 I realize I'm recommending my home country (and a large part of that could be that I miss my family), but hear me out.
 It's the home of natural beauty, unique wildlife (a cassowary has to be seen to be believed), and a nation brimming with optimistic Aussies that love a laugh—believe me, we see the silver lining in everything.
-Australia so much more than the Sydney Harbor Bridge or the Opera House (although Icebergs definitely lives up to its Instagram reputation).
+Australia is so much more than the Sydney Harbour Bridge or the Opera House (although Icebergs definitely lives up to its Instagram reputation).
 Make the trip and see it for yourself; I guarantee you'll be talking about the memories for a lifetime."

-"Croatia is most well known for its gorgeous coastline comprised of pebbled beaches and sparkling water.
-In addition to its beaches, the country is also mountainous, offering plenty of outdoor activities like hiking, rocking climbing, and biking through the natural landscape.
-If you're still not sold, just do a quick Google search of Plitvice Lakes National Parks (it's reason enough to buy a plane ticket)."
+"Croatia is well known for its gorgeous coastlines of pebbled beaches and sparkling water.
+In addition to its plethora of islands and beaches, the country is also mountainous and offers plenty of outdoor activities like hiking, rocking climbing, and biking through the natural landscape.
+If you're still not sold, just Google 'Plitvice Lakes National Park.'
+That place alone is reason enough to buy a plane ticket."